SarahYLawrence/Text-Mining-and-Analytics/README.md

 - Email: The email will give you a link, and password. click the link.
 Type your team name for the user name and use the password is provided.

 ## Task 1
+Task 1 is the task of ranking sentences of the provided collection according to their relevance to the set of BDI (Beck’s Depression Inventory) depression symptoms.
+A sentence is considered a BDI symptom when it displays information about the user's state concerning the symptom.
 ## Task 2